-- > "The potential readers of your paper have a diverse level of expertise in your field...the paper should be written simply enough to make it understandable and reproducible by graduate students and deep enough to attract the interests of experts." - "All scientists (students or their advisors) are usually very busy...
-They usually hope to find the most important information in a paper very quickly...it is important to write a well-structured (linked) paper that allows readers to search for information quickly." - > "In addition, a paper will be widely cited/used only if its significance can be understood without much effort.
-Letting readers to find things where they expect to find is the key to the clarity of a paper." - ZHOU Yaoqi, professor, Indiana University School of Informatics, IUPUI http://sparks.informatics.iupui.edu/Publications_files/write-english.pdf
+- "The potential readers of your paper have a diverse level of expertise in your field...the paper should be written simply enough to make it understandable and reproducible by graduate students and deep enough to attract the interests of experts." - "All scientists (students or their advisors) are usually very busy...
+They usually hope to find the most important information in a paper very quickly...it is important to write a well-structured (linked) paper that allows readers to search for information quickly." - "In addition, a paper will be widely cited/used only if its significance can be understood without much effort.
+Letting readers to find things where they expect to find is the key to the clarity of a paper." - ZHOU Yaoqi, professor, Indiana University School of Informatics, IUPUI http://sparks.informatics.iupui.edu/Publications\files/write-english.pdf

-- Current status of Chinese articles
+Current status of Chinese articles

 - Why do scientists publish?

 - What is a good manuscript?

 - How to write a good manuscript for an international journal

-- > Preparations before starting
+- Preparations before starting

 - > Construction of an article

-- > Technical details
+- Fechnical details

 - Revision, and response to reviewers

 - Ethical issues

 - Conclusion: what gets you accepted?

+- How to write a good manuscript for an international journal

 - > Preparations before starting

-- > Construction of an article
+- Construction of an article

-- > Technical details
+- ➤ Technical details

-Check the originality of your idea at the very beginning of your research.
+1. Check the originality of your idea at the very beginning of your research.